 -Dr. Cicely Saunders, Founder of the first modern Hospice, St. Christopher’s Hospice, London, England

 The Birth of Hospice of Ukiah

 In 1980 a community meeting was held, chaired by Bob Alto of Mendocino County Community College, to discuss Hospice Care in our community.
 Dr. William Lamers, Medical Director of the Hospice of Marin, came and gave a slide presentation, encouragement and advice.
 Our community Home Health Agency started the first Hospice in Lake and Mendocino Counties.
 We became Hospice of Ukiah, delivering coordinated team support to terminally ill patients and their families.

 About 30 years ago, we were given the choice to become a “certified Medicare Hospice”.
 We chose not to accept Medicare funding because the rules would limit the population we could serve.
 We chose to continue to care for terminally ill patients who choose to fight their disease with chemotherapy, radiation, dialysis etc. We could not deny support to these patients and their families.

-40 Years after our birth, we are supporting and caring for more community members than ever, helping patients to live as well as possible and to die in comfort and dignity, if possible, surrounded by family and friends.
+40 years after our birth, we are supporting and caring for more community members than ever, helping patients to live as well as possible and to die in comfort and dignity, surrounded by family and friends.